cielio/ifoodApp/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize
 ```

 <a href="#top">Back to top</a>